AQ Austria Approval and Physiotherapy – English

 All our future students from Austria are encouraged to contact us at vienna@almamater.at to obtain information about the six-month internship and exam.

-Alma Mater’s registration of the degree program with AQ Austria does not imply a determination of equivalence with Austrian studies and corresponding academic degrees.
+Alma Mater’s notification of the degree program with AQ Austria does not imply a determination of equivalence with Austrian studies and corresponding academic degrees.
 In Austria, for example, no further examination is required to obtain professional qualification after completing a ‘Fachhochschule’ bachelor’s degree in physiotherapy.

 The six-month internship under the mentorship of an experienced physiotherapy supervisor and an extra exam covering a broad spectrum of physiotherapy-related knowledge provides an extra opportunity to grow and is an advantage of our program.